-There are various environmental legislation in different geographies in which FSL operates.
-Given below are the key legislations for the geographies:
+There are differing pieces of environmental legislation in the different geographies in which FSL operates.
+Below shows the main piece of legislation for each of these geographies:

-- UK The EPA 1990 (amended 1995) UK - India The Environmental Protection Act 1986, - Philippines -The Ecological Solid Waste Management Act No. 9003 of 2000. - US The overarching legislation sits within The Resource Conservation and Recovery Act (RCRA) - Environment & Climate Change Laws and Regulations Mexico 2023
+- UK The EPA 1990 (amended 1995) UK; - India The Environmental Protection Act 1986, - Philippines -The Ecological Solid Waste Management Act No. 9003 of 2000. - US The overarching legislation sits within The Resource Conservation and Recovery Act (RCRA) - Environment & Climate Change Laws and Regulations Mexico 2023

-These differing pieces of legislation identity that waste leaving from FSL Sites is controlled waste.
+These differing pieces of legislation identity that waste leaving FSL Sites is controlled waste.
 This is described as the waste arising from household, commercial or industrial premises.
-Controlled waste includes waste from offices, food handling shops and other domestic activities.
+Controlled waste includes waste from offices, food handling, shops and other domestic activities.
 A "Duty of Care" on producers and handlers of waste, "to take reasonable measures to prevent the unauthorised deposit, treatment or disposal of waste."
 This means the following:

 - 1. The Site must keep records of how much waste it is generating. - 2.
 The Site must ensure that a registered carrier collects their waste. - 3.
 The Site must ensure that all transfer notes are completed and filed detailing the type of waste for disposal.
-These must be kept for three years. - 4.
-Ensure that all waste is dealt with in accordance with the "Duty of Care".
+These must be kept for three years.

+4. Ensure that all waste is dealt with in accordance with the "Duty of Care".
 Breach of the Duty of Care is a criminal offence and can incur financial penalties or an unlimited fine if convicted on indictment.